In order to be accelerated by the Ethos-U NPU the network operators must be quantised to either 8-bit (unsigned or signed) or 16-bit (signed).

 Vela is run with an input

-.tflite file passed on the command line.
+.tosa (EXPERIMENTAL) file passed on the command line.
 This file contains the neural network to be compiled.
-The tool then outputs an optimised version with a
+The tool then outputs an optimised

-_vela.tflite file prefix, along with the performance estimate (EXPERIMENTAL) CSV files, all to the output directory.
+_vela suffix in the file name, along with performance estimate (EXPERIMENTAL) CSV files, all to the output directory.
 It also prints a performance estimation summary back to the console, see Vela Performance Estimation Summary.

 my_model.tflite.
 The optimised version will be output to